cyrichardson/docs-cloud-keep/api-docs/api-operations/methods/get-get-v1-container-info.rst

 Response
 """"""""""""""""

-The following table shows the response parameters for this request.
+The following table shows the response atttributes for this request.

 +-----------------+-----------+----------------------------------------------------------+
 | Name            | Type      | Description                                              |